-The ore from which quicksilver is procured is called cinnabar, and was worked by the Indians for the vermilion powder it contained, with which they used to paint their persons.
-A Mexican officer, in 1846, bribed the Indians to show him the location of the mines.
-A Mexican company was formed, named after the most valuable mines of mercury in the world-the Almaden Mines, in the province of La Mancha, Spain.
-The shaft of the mine runs hundreds of feet straight down into the earth, and the ore is brought up in iron-bound The men descend to their work, and buckets. come back again to the tunnel leading to the mouth of the engine-room, by means of the bucket.
+Mines, in the province of La Mancha, Spain.
+The shaft to the mine runs hundreds of feet straight down into the earth, and the ore is brought up in iron-bound buckets.
+The men descend to their work, and come back again to the tunnel leading to the mouth of the engineroom, by means of the bucket.
 The tunnel is very dark, and its walls drip with damp.
 Among the miners are many Mexicans, who have considerable skill and experience in this kind of work; and there are also English, Welsh, Scotch, and Irish among the workers.

 After a delay of half an hour at San José, we started for Monterey, at which point we arrived about ten o'clock.
-The place charmed us at once, being one of the finest we had ever We had all been talking of the beauties of Southern California, of the fruits of Los Angeles, of the beach at Santa Monica, of the richness of the country around San Bernardino and Pasadena, but the charms of Monterev exceeded anything we had thus far seen.
-The walks and drives through the Park were delightful, and the place, as a health resort, undoubtedly has no equal in the country.
+The place charmed us at once, being one of the finest we had ever seen.
+We had all been talking of the beauties of Southern California, of the fruits of Los Angeles, of the beach at Santa Monica, of the richness of the country around San Bernardino and Pasadena, but the charms of Monterey exceeded any thing we had thus far seen. walks and drives through the Park were delightful, and the place, as a health resort, undoubtedly has no equal in the country.
 We were very pleasantly located on the second story of the Hotel Del Monte, facing the south, our rooms all being sunny, and our comfort provided for in the most thoughtful manner by the hotel proprietor.
 We met here several invalids, who spoke most enthusiastically of the health-restoring properties of the place.
-They told us how they had stopped at Thomasville, the Hot Springs, at Las Vegas, Pasadena, and other places, of how they had suffered there in one way or the other, and added that after they arrived in Monterey, and had been there a few days, they felt as if they were on the sure road to health.

-thing at this place tends to make one feel cheerful and hopeful.
+They told us how they had stopped at Thomasville, the Hot Springs, at Las Vegas, Pasadena, and other places, of how they had suffered there in one way or another, and added that after they arrived in Monterey, and had been there a few days, they felt as if they were on the sure road to health.
+Every thing at this place tends to make one feel cheerful and hopeful.
 We noticed that the number of healthy people far exceeded the contingent of invalids, which is a very important factor in the cure of disease, and there were none of those depressing surroundings which are so often met with at the regular health resorts.